joblyapp/team-liquidados/front/README.md

 * Enable EXPORT button.
 DONE.

 * Enable Show / not show button.
-- Its involves two thing: First, PATCH the product on backend and then don't show it on the sale's PRODUCT SEARCH.
+- Its involves two thing:
+- First, PATCH the product on backend.
+DONE
+- and then don't show it on the sale's PRODUCT SEARCH.
+DONE.

+## TO DO

+* SUCCESS.